Chem Chem Lodge, Tarangire Tarangire National Park, Tanzania

 What wildlife can I expect to see in Tarangire?

-Tarangire and the Serengeti offer two very different safari experiences, and most travellers enjoy them together as part of a Northern Circuit itinerary.
-Tarangire is known for its dramatic baobab landscapes, large dry-season elephant concentrations and a quieter, more traditional safari atmosphere.
-Wildlife is especially impressive from June to October when elephants, buffalo and plains game gather along the Tarangire River.
+Tarangire and the Serengeti offer two very different safari experiences, and most travelers enjoy them together as part of a Northern Circuit itinerary.
+Tarangire is known for its dramatic baobab landscapes, large dry-season elephant concentrations and a quieter safari atmosphere.
+Wildlife is especially impressive from June to October, when elephants, buffalo and plains game gather around the Tarangire River and remaining water sources.

-The Serengeti, by contrast, offers vast open plains, year round big cat viewing and the world-famous Great Wildebeest Migration.
-It is a larger, more diverse ecosystem with strong predator populations and spectacular seasonal movements of wildlife.
+The Serengeti, by contrast, offers vast open plains, year-round big cat viewing and the world-famous Great Wildebeest Migration.
+It is a larger and more diverse ecosystem, with strong predator populations and spectacular seasonal movements of wildlife.

-Neither park is “better” – they simply deliver different strengths.
+Neither park is “better” — they simply offer different strengths.
 Tarangire adds atmosphere, elephants and baobabs to a safari, while the Serengeti delivers scale, predators and the Migration.
-Together, they create one of Africa’s most rewarding combinations.
+Together, they create one of Africa’s most rewarding safari combinations.

 Tarangire